 - Case management

-- Other services that may improve overall comfort of client
+- Other services that may improve the overall comfort of the client

 2. Misunderstanding Discharge Information